Chapter 5: International Conflict and War- Wakanda Forever?

 5.3: Theories of Conflict Resolution

-If wars and conflicts are inevitable, how do we stop them?
+Are wars and conflicts inevitable, or is there something we can do to stop them?
 Theories of conflict resolution provide frameworks for ending disputes and building pathways to peace.
 From direct negotiations to international interventions, these strategies aim to reduce violence and address the underlying causes of conflict.
 In practice, conflict resolution is rarely simple—it involves balancing the interests of opposing parties, navigating power dynamics, and, in many cases, addressing longstanding grievances.
 The film Black Panther illustrates these complexities as Wakanda faces not only internal discord but also the responsibility of engaging in global conflict resolution.
 By examining interventionism, negotiation, mediation, and other approaches to peace, we can explore the tools that nations and organizations use to resolve conflicts in ways that are both practical and just.

 Sometimes, stopping a conflict requires stepping in, whether invited or not. is a foreign policy approach where a state actively engages in another country’s affairs, often to stabilize conflicts or achieve strategic, humanitarian, or ideological goals.
 In Black Panther, Killmonger’s interventionist philosophy drives much of the narrative conflict.
 He seeks to use Wakanda’s vibranium to arm oppressed people globally, aiming to topple unjust systems of power.
 While his methods are aggressive, his ideology raises a central question of interventionism: when is it right for a nation to interfere in the affairs of another?
+Remember that the current global system of nation-states was built on the concept of sovereignty—the principle that each state has authority over its own territory and domestic affairs without external interference.
+From this perspective, intervention can be seen as a violation of that foundational norm, no matter how well-intentioned.
 Historically, interventionism has been controversial.
 NATO’s intervention in Kosovo in 1999 aimed to prevent ethnic cleansing, but critics questioned the legitimacy of acting without UN authorization.
 Similarly, U.S. interventions in Iraq and Afghanistan illustrate how interventionism can provoke backlash and unintended consequences.
 In Wakanda’s case, T’Challa ultimately rejects Killmonger’s aggressive approach but adopts a more measured form of intervention, choosing to engage globally through diplomacy and aid.
 While interventionism can set the stage for peace, achieving resolution often requires direct dialogue between conflicting parties.
+In the realm of resolving conflicts peacefully, there are a few major approaches: negotiation, meditation, and arbitration.

 By examining interventionism, negotiation, mediation, arbitration, peacekeeping, and Track II diplomacy, we see how diverse strategies contribute to conflict resolution.
 Each approach has its strengths and limitations, and in many cases, they must be used in combination to address the multifaceted nature of war and disputes.
 Through the lens of Black Panther, these tools come to life, showing us how leadership, cooperation, and creativity can build pathways to peace in both fictional and real-world conflicts.